kubedl-io/kubedl/console/README.md

     ```

 2. Authentication

     By default, the backend-server has no authentication.
-    Optionally, you can set the default `username` and `password` in ConfigMap and use that to login.
+    Optionally, you can enable authentication using ConfigMap.
+That is, use `username` and `password` defined in ConfigMap and to login.

     The backend-server needs to start as `./backend-server --authentication-mode=config`.
     For example, create a ConfigMap like below: